Core Wounds

 In Personal Relationships

-Adults with a history of invalidation often struggle with vulnerability and authenticity.
-They may hide their true feelings or avoid expressing needs, fearing they’ll be dismissed or ridiculed just as they were in childhood.
-This can lead to shallow or strained relationships, as they are unable to express their true selves fully.
+Adults who experienced chronic invalidation in childhood often struggle with vulnerability and emotional expression.
+They may suppress their true feelings or avoid voicing their needs, fearing they’ll be ignored, dismissed, or ridiculed, just as they were in the past.
+This protective pattern can lead to emotionally distant or strained relationships, as their authentic self remains hidden.
+Over time, this can create a sense of isolation, even in close relationships, and a persistent fear of rejection or abandonment.

 In Professional Environments